 WHERE TO STAY

-Cardiff by the Sea Lodge is a funky and romantic boutique hotel where every room is decorated in a different style.
+In terms of hotels, Best Western Encinitas Inn & Suites at Moonlight Beach is the nicest place near the coast.
+(Really.)
 For the luxury experience, check into Rancho Valencia.
 Four Seasons Aviara and La Costa Country Club are also lavish choices worth the splurge, if you don't mind the 15-minute drive from Carlsbad.
 San Elijo State Campgrounds is great for families who camp.

 WHERE TO EAT AND DRINK